joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/14/world/middleeast/israel-us-iran-deal.html

 **12 Killed in Skydiving Plane Crash in Butler, Missouri**\
-`Eleven passengers and a pilot were killed shortly after takeoff near the Butler Memorial Airport in Missouri.`\
+`Eleven passengers and a pilot were killed after the plane climbed about 100 feet and then crashed to the ground at the Butler Memorial Airport in Missouri, officials said.`\
 https://www.nytimes.com/2026/06/14/us/skydiving-plane-crash-butler-missouri.html

 **Mitch McConnell Is Hospitalized, His Spokesman Says**\